patan4ik/kraken-portfolio-tracker/README.md

 ## Storage
 Starting from v0.9.2:
-Ledger data is stored in SQLite database (balances_history/ledger.db) instead of only JSON The ledger table keeps all fields including a full JSON payload
+Ledger data is stored in SQLite database (ledger.db) instead of only JSON The ledger table keeps all fields including a full JSON payload

 Starting from v0.9.3: